Montana-Media-Arts/sound-fundamentals/modules/instructors/_posts/2017-01-01-instructors.md

 Wedensdays 1:30PM - 3:30PM

 I encourage you to send me an email indicating what questions you would like to address and so I can block out time based on your needs.
+My Office is in McGill hall, RM 127 on the second floor.
+It is a bit difficult to find, if you email me in advance I will meet you at the main entrance.

 **Zoom-Based Office Hours**